Nicklason/typescript-project/README.md

 # typescript-project

-A template for creating TypeScript projects
+Template for creating TypeScript projects with no configuration

 This project is made with TypeScript v3.7, NodeJS v13 and NPM v6 but should work with newer versions too.

-## Requirements

-- TypeScript version 3.7
-- NodeJS version 12
-- NPM version 6

 ## Setup